Tallebudgera Post Office: Heritage listing

-Tallebudgera Post Office (former) was listed on the Queensland Heritage Register on 1 October 2007 having satisfied the following criteria.
+Tallebudgera Post Office (former) was listed on the Queensland Heritage Register on 1 October 2007 having satisfied the following criteria:

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Established in 1878, the former Tallebudgera Post Office, is one of the earliest surviving buildings on the Gold Coast and is important in demonstrating the evolution of postal services in Queensland, the early history and development of the Tallebudgera area and the small rural towns that comprised the hinterland area.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The former Tallebudgera Post Office is a rare example of a privately owned and purpose built post office.
 Few other post offices like this are known to survive in Queensland.
 Its construction history, ownership, and uncommon building form are all significant.
 With a single room and verandah, the former post office has value as an unusual building form of the late nineteenth century.
-It is also one of the oldest and one of the few remaining timber post office buildings in Queensland erected c.
-1869–c.
-1885.
+It is also one of the oldest and one of the few remaining timber post office buildings in Queensland erected c1869 - c1885.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Tallebudgera Post Office is an important example of late nineteenth century building techniques.
 The building contains evidence of early construction methods and finishes and is interesting as a transitional example in the manner in which it is elevated high above the ground at a time when most buildings were set upon the ground or only just above.
-It is constructed of timber in an early "board and batten" system, predating the later light timber construction that became known as the Queenslander style.
+It is constructed of timber in an early 'board and batten' system, predating the later light timber construction that became known as the Queenslander style.
 Although the structure has been restored, most of the original building is still standing.
 It is one of few remaining timber structures from the late nineteenth century left in the Gold Coast area.

 The place is important because of its aesthetic significance.

 The former Tallebudgera Post Office has important aesthetic significance.
 It is an intact structure which is an evocative reminder of late nineteenth century village life in the Gold Coast hinterland.
 The setting of the building with the adjacent mature camphor laurel (Cinnamomum camphora) tree enhances the rural nature of the building and the entire site.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The former Tallebudgera Post Office has a strong association with the general community of Tallebudgera for the crucial role it played in the provision of essential postal and telecommunication services.